 Best Baguette in Paris

-Looking for the Best Baguette? – In 2016, La Parisienne boulangerie was named maker of the Best Baguette.
+Looking for the Best Baguette in Paris? – In 2016, La Parisienne Boulangerie was named maker of the Best Baguette in Paris.
 They offer a variety of ready-made baked good including loaf breads, tarts, croissants, and salads.
 If you want a treat, grab a ‘Parisienne’ baguette, select some cheese and some charcuterie near the local Marche (market) on Rue Buci, stash a bottle of wine in your pack and head to Luxembourg Gardens for a picnic.
 La Parisienne is located at 48 Rue Madame, 75006.

 Best Patisserie in Paris